Aditya-jod/python-learning/01_Basics/dictionaries.md

 4. Given a list of dicts with numeric field `score`, find the dict with the maximum score (hint: `max(list_of_dicts, key=lambda x: x['score'])`).

 ---

-If you'd like, I can add brief solutions to a `01_Basics/solutions/` folder, or keep the exercises separate from the answers so learners can try first.